-Note: The Preview Server must be installed on a separate Viz Engine machine with its own license.
+The Preview Server must be installed on a separate Viz Engine machine with its own license.

-Software Preview Server 1.0 or later

-Microsoft .NET Framework 4

-Viz Artist/Engine 2.8 or 3.2 and later

-Hardware Licensed dongle Executable(s) PreviewServer.exe Ports and Connections 54000: Used to connect over http with the REST interface.
+Category Requirement Software Preview Server 1.0 or later Microsoft .NET Framework 4 Viz Artist/Engine 2.8, 3.2, or later Hardware License dongle Executable(s) PreviewServer.exe Ports and Connections 54000: Used to connect over http with the REST interface.
 Network access Uses the ZeroConf protocol to announce available services.

-2.3.2 Viz Artist Software
+3.3.3 Viz Artist Software

-The Viz Artist design machine should preferably have the same specifications as the Viz Engine Software playout renderer, especially if the designers need to test performance issues on demanding scenes.
+The Viz Artist design machine should preferably have the same specifications as the Viz Engine playout renderer, especially if the designers need to test performance issues on demanding scenes.